Tuition and Fees for New Programs

 New Non-Refundable Acceptance Deposits

 A program typically needs to provide a rationale for charging a non-refundable acceptance deposit.
 For a new program, if a deposit is required, the recommendation is normally included as part of the Board docket provided for the approval of the new tuition.
 For an existing program, if a non-refundable acceptance deposit is to be introduced, the Faculty or School must conduct a student consultation with the support of the Office of the Vice-President, Students.
-The Faculty or School must prepare the student consultation materials, and Enrolment Services3 will assist in finalizing the fees section and coordinate the submission of the Board docket as a request for approval by the Board of Governors Finance Committee, in accordance with authority delegated by the Board of Governors.
+The Faculty or School must prepare the student consultation materials.
+Enrolment Services3 (in Vancouver) or the Senior Manager, Academic Programs, Teaching and Learning (in Okanagan) will assist in finalizing the fees section and coordinate the submission of the Board docket as a request for approval by the Board of Governors Finance Committee, in accordance with authority delegated by the Board of Governors.

 The tuition deposit is generally non-refundable if the student decides to not attend UBC.
 If the student accepts a program’s offer and then subsequently accepts another UBC program’s offer of admission, then the non-refundable tuition deposit will be applied against the tuition for the program in which the student registers, unless the initial program is a professional or post-baccalaureate program.
 In the latter case, the deposit will be forfeited.
 Senior citizens (BC residents who are Canadian citizens or permanent residents aged 65 years or over during the session in which they are registered) are not asked to pay a deposit in some graduate programs.
 Undergraduate students who have no registration activity may have their deposit refunded for exceptional circumstances if they contact Enrolment Services.
 Graduate students may have their deposits refunded or deferred for exceptional circumstances at the discretion of the program director.
 The deposit becomes non-refundable immediately upon registration in any course, and cannot be transferred to another session, nor can it be applied to non-refundable student fees (i.e., U-Pass, Medical Insurance).
 Exceptions may be made if an international student is refused a study permit by Immigration, Refugees and Citizenship Canada (IRCC).